1st Year

 Prevent Bottle Feeding from Causing Problems

 One of the most important parts of feeding is the warmth and pleasure your baby feels while being held and fed.
-Don’t prop the bottle in your baby’s mouth and leave her alone.
+Don’t prop the bottle in your baby’s mouth and leave them alone.
 Doing so can lead to serious health problems, such as ear infections and tooth decay.

 Preparing a Sitter